xen-project/xen/docs/misc/xen-command-line.markdown

 ### ple\_window
 > `= <integer>`

+### psr (Intel)
+> `= List of ( cmt:<boolean> | rmid_max:<integer> )`

+> Default: `psr=cmt:0,rmid_max:255`

+Platform Shared Resource(PSR) Services.
+Intel Haswell and later server platforms offer information about the sharing of resources.

+To use the PSR monitoring service for a certain domain, a Resource Monitoring ID(RMID) is used to bind the domain to corresponding shared resource.
+RMID is a hardware-provided layer of abstraction between software and logical processors.

+The following resources are available:
+* Cache Monitoring Technology (Haswell and later).
+Information regarding the L3 cache occupancy.

+`cmt` instructs Xen to enable/disable Cache Monitoring Technology.

+`rmid_max` indicates the max value for rmid.

 ### reboot
 > `= t[riple] | k[bd] | a[cpi] | p[ci] | n[o] [, [w]arm | [c]old]`